- I’m a new user. How do I gain access to AggieBudget?

 - How are budget groupings for object codes determined?

 To start, the AggieBudget Team determined the best placement and organization of object codes into budget groups.
 Feedback was received from the pilot group users and BIA staff.
-Going forward and for new object codes, BIA staff and Accounting will work closely together in assigning new object codes to budget groups.
+For new object codes, BIA staff and Accounting will work closely together in assigning new object codes to budget groups.

 Labor Plan Files

-- In Labor on the Personnel Sheet, why don’t I see a distribution update to an employee, or a new employee that was recently hired? (i.e., what is the update timing from PPS?)
+- In Labor on the Personnel Sheet, why don’t I see a distribution update to an employee, or a new employee that was recently hired? (i.e., what is the update timing from PPS/UCPath?)

-- For the annual budget planning cycle, the PPS data was imported to AggieBudget per a snapshot in time.
-For 2019-20, it was February 13, 2019.
+- For the annual budget planning cycle, the labor data is imported to AggieBudget per a snapshot in time.
+For 2019-20, it was imported from PPS on February 13, 2019.
 Users will be notified each year when the data snapshot will occur; changes to personnel after that date will need to be entered manually.

 - How do I find the planned amount of the range calculation for employees?

 - In Reports, under Reference Reports--Assumptions, a report can be run for the Merit & Range Assumptions, which are listed by bargaining unit.

-- When was the 2019 labor snapshot taken from PPS?
+- When was the 2019 labor snapshot taken?

 - For the 2019-20 budget cycle, PPS data was imported February 13, 2019.